Text Link

 8. Obsessing over healthy lifestyle influencers on social media

-Similar to anorexia, people with orthorexia severely restrict the amount and variety of foods they consume, which can cause malnutrition and nutritional deficiencies.4 Although more long-term research is needed, anecdotal evidence indicates that orthorexia nervosa affects the body similarly to anorexia nervosa and may result in the following physical symptoms:1,4,5
+The most common physical sign of orthorexia is a severe restriction of diet, which can cause malnutrition and nutritional deficiencies.4 Although more long-term research is needed, anecdotal evidence indicates that orthorexia nervosa may also lead to:1,4,5

 • Severe weight loss